Veeravalli S. Varadarajan: Biography

 R. Ranga Rao, K. R. Parthasarathy, and S. R. Srinivasa Varadhan).

-In 1960, after his doctorate, Varadarajan went to Princeton University as a post-doctoral fellow and in the Fall of 1960 he went to the University of Washington, Seattle where he spent the academic year, followed by a year at the Courant Institute at NYU, after which he returned to the Indian Statistical Institute in 1962.
+In 1960 Varadarajan went to Princeton University as a post-doctoral fellow and in the Fall of 1960 he went to the University of Washington, Seattle where he spent the academic year, followed by a year at the Courant Institute at NYU.
+He returned to the Indian Statistical Institute in 1962.

 He joined the Department of Mathematics at UCLA in 1965.
 Varadarajan was a member of the Institute for Advanced Study during the periods September 1968 until December 1968 and January 1976 until June 1976.

 In March 2019, it was announced by UCLA that Varadarajan and his wife had donated $1 million to the Department of Mathematics at UCLA to establish the Ramanujan Visiting Professorship.

 Contributions

 Varadarajan's early work, including his doctoral thesis, was in the area of probability theory.
 He then moved into representation theory where he has done some of his best known work.
 He has also done work in mathematical physics, in particular quantum theory and p-adic themes in physics.
 In the 1980s, he wrote a series of papers with Donald Babbitt on the theory of differential equations with irregular singularities.
 His latest work has been in supersymmetry.

 He introduced Kostant–Parthasarathy–Ranga Rao–Varadarajan determinants along with Bertram Kostant, K. R. Parthasarathy and R. Ranga Rao in 1967, the Trombi–Varadarajan theorem in 1972 and the Enright–Varadarajan modules in 1975.